smucclaw/documentation/docs/returning-keywords.rst

 .. code-block:: l4

     DECLARE Money
-    HAS amount    IS AN Integer
+    HAS amount    IS A Number
         currency  IS A Currency

 No surprises so far.